As part of our approach to environmental stewardship and sustainability, we have been proactively enhancing local habitat for more than 20 years.

 Since 1991, our team has been creating, restoring and enhancing fish and wildlife habitat – including salt water marshes, intertidal marshes and eelgrass beds – to help maintain a balance between a healthy environment and future development that may be required for port operations.

 Habitat Enhancement Program

-We undertake field studies as part of ongoing environmental and technical work for Habitat Enhancement Projects.
+Learn more about our ongoing field studies as part of the environmental and technical work for habitat enhancement projects.